Haitian Americans: Immigration today

 Today, Florida has the largest number of people of Haitian heritage.
-In 2000, Florida had 182,224 foreign-born Haitians, 43.5% of the total foreign-born population from Haiti in the United States (this number did not include U.S. citizens of Haitian heritage).
+In 2000, Florida had 182,224 foreign-born Haitians, 43.5% of the total foreign-born population from Haiti in the United States (this number did not include U.S.-born citizens of Haitian heritage).
 New York had the second-largest population of foreign-born Haitians, with 125,475, approximately 30% of the total.
-Haitian illegal immigrants continue to attempt to reach the shores of Florida and are routinely swept up by the United States Coast Guard; they are often repatriated.
+Haitian illegal immigrants continue to attempt to reach the shores of Florida and are routinely swept up by the United States Coast Guard.
+They are often repatriated.
 Civil rights groups have protested this treatment, remarking on the contrast to the asylum granted between the late 1950s and January 2017 to Cuban refugees.
+In January 2023, President Joe Biden announced the extension of a humanitarian parole program to accept up to 30,000 migrants a month from Cuba, Haiti, Nicaragua and Venezuela.
+Nearly 40,000 Haitians have entered the U.S. under this program from January to April 2023.
+The Trump administration ended TPS protection for Haitians in June.

 Culture

 Language and religion

-Most recent Haitian immigrants speak Haitian Creole and are either familiar with, or learn English.
-In Haiti, although French is an official language it is not widely spoken and understood.
+Most recent Haitian immigrants speak Haitian Creole and are either familiar with or have learned English.
+In Haiti, French is an official language but is not widely spoken or fully understood.
 Most Haitians speak Creole in daily life.
-(More than 90% of its vocabulary is of French origin, with some influences from Taíno, West African languages, Portuguese and Spanish languages; however, its grammar and other features are of West African origin).
+More than 90% of the vocabulary of Creole is of French origin (with some secondary influences from Taíno, West African languages, Portuguese and Spanish), which provides some limited mutual intelligibility between the two languages; however, its grammar and pronunciation display considerable West African influence.
 Most native-born Haitian Americans speak English fluently, as do many immigrants.
-Many Spanish speaking countries like Cuba and Dominican Republic have significant Haitian populations, many Haitians who have lived there before moving to the United States, have some knowledge of the Spanish language, if not fluent.
+Many Spanish-speaking countries like Cuba and Dominican Republic have significant Haitian populations, and many Haitians who have lived there before moving to the United States have some knowledge of Spanish, if not fluency.

 Most Haitian Americans are Roman Catholic, with Protestant communities being the second largest religious group.
 There are also communities of Mormons and Jehovah's Witnesses.
-Some individuals practice Vodoun, even when they officially follow one of the main religious groups.
+Some individuals practice Vodoun while officially following one of the main religious groups.
 Religion is very important in the life of Haitian Americans.